Births, Deaths & Marriages

 Marriage and Civil Partnerships

-It is with regret that all ceremonies are cancelled until further notice, as per instruction from UK Government.
+It is with regret that all ceremonies are cancelled until further Notice, as per instruction of UK Government on 23.3.2020.

 Please email or phone the Registrar’s Service if you have any queries about marriages or civil partnerships which you would like to discuss with a member of the registration team.

 Legislation has now come into force that will allow death registrations to be carried out without the attendance of an informant at the Council Registration office.